-We found a number of instances whereby national Diagnostic Reference Levels2 (DRLs) were being exceeded and no action had been taken.
-We also found that the establishment of local DRLs was inconsistent
+- We found a number of instances whereby national Diagnostic Reference Levels (DRLs) were being exceeded and no action had been taken.
+We also found that the establishment of local DRLs was inconsistent - We found that departmental staff were not consistently recording patient radiation doses on RADIS, in accordance with the Employer's procedure as stated (number 5)

-2 Diagnostic Reference Levels (DRLs) refer to dose levels of radiation used during medical radio-diagnostic procedures.
+&lt;sup>2 Diagnostic Reference Levels (DRLs) refer to dose levels of radiation used during medical radiodiagnostic procedures.
 It is expected that these levels are not to be exceeded for standard procedures when good and normal practice is applied.